 10. You start speaking to your husband through his secretary so you don’t have to tell him things you’re afraid might upset him.

 11. You start lying to avoid the put-downs and reality twists.

 12. You feel as though you can’t do anything right.

 13. You frequently wonder if you’re good enough for your lover.

 14. Your kids start trying to protect you from being humiliated by your partner.

 15. You feel hopeless and joyless.

 There is this HUGE feeling of self-loathing, up to an unbearable point where you just want to escape, beacuse you can’t stand this person that you know is going to be with you with every breath.
 You just can’t.
 You’re fed-up.

-Everything is harder than it possibly can be, whether it’s reading a book, or wearing your socks.
-Dark thoughts of ending your life crop up all the time, in the bus, at work,at school.
+Everything is harder than it possibly can be, whether it’s reading a book or wearing your socks.
+Dark thoughts of ending your life crop up all the time, on the bus, at work, at school.
 You want to empty yourself.
 You want to cry your eyes out.
 You want to shout and shout and shout until the voice doesn’t come out anymore.
 You want to bleed to death.